Stripe Makassar Community

 How technical are the workshops?

-They are technical, but each session starts from the product problem before going into implementation.
+They are technical, but each series starts from the product problem before going into implementation.
 Developers will see code-level patterns; founders will understand why those patterns matter for charging, fulfillment, refunds, and support.

 What stack do the workshops assume?

-Stripe for payments, Postgres as the ledger authority, and a TypeScript backend in the reference starter.
+Stripe for payments, Supabase Postgres as the ledger authority, and a TypeScript or Next.js backend around the reference starter.
 The patterns translate to other server runtimes and Postgres-backed applications.

 Do I need to deploy anything before joining?

-No. The walkthroughs reference the open-source ledger-fortress primitive and the generative-media-starter app, but you can follow the architecture and implementation without deploying anything before the session.
+No. The walkthroughs reference the open-source ledger-fortress primitive and the generative-media-starter app, but you can follow the architecture and implementation without deploying anything before the series.

 What experience do I need?